nazirasabyt/global/README.md

 this test app can only search for these flights:

-Dubai - Bahrain
+"Dubai - Bahrain"
-London - Moscow
+"London - Moscow"